Hamilton worried Mercedes lacks speed heading into F1 opener | Times Leader

 Most drivers agree with that assessment.

-Big rivals on the track last year, when they talked like boxing heavyweights before a weigh-in, Red Bull team principal Christian Horner and his Mercedes counterpart Toto Wolff both agree it’s a serious issue.
+Big rivals on the track last year, Red Bull team principal Christian Horner and his Mercedes counterpart Toto Wolff both agree it’s a serious issue.

 “(You must) structure the company and organization in the right way to meet the cost cap at $140 million,” Wolff said.
 “Also in a high inflation environment we’re not only losing five million (dollars).
 You have to decide very carefully where you invest your dollar.”